eddmann/compiled-conversations/README.md

 npm install
 ```

-### Update Podcast Metadata
+### Update Episodes Metadata

-The `update-podcast-metadata` script automatically processes podcast episodes and updates their metadata.
+The `update-episodes-metadata` script automatically processes podcast episodes and updates their metadata.
 It:

 - Reads episode markdown files from `content/episodes/`
 - Finds corresponding audio files in the `podcasts/` directory